 Section 543 stipulates that if property of the debtor is held by a custodian for distribution to creditors under nonbankruptcy law, then, since the bankruptcy case supersedes any previous creditor remedy, the custodian is obliged to turn over the property to the trustee.
-However, any parties that have received a benefit under the distribution in good faith are protected and the custodian is compensated for its services.
+However, any parties who received a benefit under the distribution in good faith are protected and the custodian is compensated for its services.
 The custodian must cease any more distribution of the debtor's property when it becomes aware of the debtor's bankruptcy.
 Any creditor that fails to turn over property to the trustee when requested, unless it was acquired in good faith and without knowledge of the bankruptcy, may have its entire claim disallowed.

 Property Abandonment by the Trustee

 Because the debtor generally keeps most of its property under the rehabilitative bankruptcies, abandonment only occurs under Chapter 7.
 Under Chapter 7, the trustee is mostly limited to selling the property of the debtor to pay unsecured creditors.
 However, much of the property held by the debtor is abandoned by the trustee because the property is claimed as exempt by the debtor, it is encumbered by liens of secured creditors, or its value, especially after subtracting liens and exemption amounts, may be less than what it would cost to sell it.